plone/training/wsgi/bjoern.rst

     wsgi-ini-template = ${buildout:directory}/templates/bjoern.ini.in

 In addition to adding ``dataflake.wsgi.bjoern`` to the ``eggs`` list we specify the location of our ``bjoern.ini`` configuration file.
-It is important to note that this file is not automatically created for us, we have to provide it ourself.
+Note that this file is not automatically created for us, we have to provide it ourself.

 In addition to the PasteDeploy entry point and the p.r.zope2instance integration, ``dataflake.wsgi.bjoern``  provides facilities to create a set of Zope configuration files for ``bjoern`` with the included ``kbjoerninstance`` utility.
-We will however not use this option since it is easier for us to provide a custom template for the ``wsgi.ini`` file to ``plone.recipe.zope2instance``.
+We will however not use this option since it is easier to provide a custom template for the ``wsgi.ini`` file to ``plone.recipe.zope2instance``.
 A suitable template is included in the buildout for the training (file ``bjoern.ini.in`` in the ``templates`` folder).
 It is basically a copy from the template contained in the buildout recipe with a slightly changed ``[server:main]`` section: